Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Overview of Our Search Framework

-To support spatial dataset join and union searches simultaneously, we design a multi-source spatial dataset search framework.
-Unlike traditional distributed query framework, the \MSDS contains a user interaction center and multiple independent data sources, as shown in Fig.~\ref{fig:MSDSFramework}.
-In \MSDS, instead of transferring all datasets to the master computer for data partitioning, each data source organizes its data and constructs the local index.
-The center receives the distribution information from data sources and maintains a global index.
-All queries are sent to the center to search the global index and then forwarded to the corresponding data source for dataset search.
-The following provides a high-level description of index construction, as well as static and dynamic dataset searches.
+In this paper, we design a joinable search framework over multiple spatial data sources, which not only effectively accelerates overlap and coverage joinable search simultaneously, but also provides efficient search over multiple independent data sources.
+As shown in Fig.~\ref{fig:MSDSFramework}, the search framework contains a data center and multiple independent data sources.
+Each data source organizes its data and constructs the local index.
+The data center receives the distribution information from data sources and maintains a global index.
+When the data center receives a query request, it first performs a global search and sends the query to the candidate data sources for local search.
+Then, each candidate data source sends the results back to the data center after completing the local search, and the data center finally performs the aggregation and returns the $k$ datasets to the user.
+The following provides a high-level description of index construction and search acceleration.

-\myparagraph{Index Construction} We design the local and global indexes for data sources and interaction center.
-Instead of indexing each dataset, our global index is created by recording the distribution information of data sources, which is mainly used to filter out the data sources irrelevant to the query.
-Moreover, we propose a novel local index called the inverted-ball tree index, which effectively combines the features of both ball tree and inverted index while also supporting dynamic updates (see Section~\ref{sec:offline}).
+\myparagraph{Index Construction} We propose a \textbf{DI}stributed \textbf{T}ree-based \textbf{S}patial index structure (\unifiedIndex), to support joinable search over multiple data sources, where the global index, denoted as \globalIndex, constructed by the data center is used to find relevant data sources that contain possible results, and the local index, denoted as \localIndex, is used to find results in each data source.
+Specifically, instead of indexing each dataset, our global index \globalIndex is created by recording the distribution information of data sources, which is mainly used to filter out the data sources irrelevant to the query.
+Moreover, we propose a novel local index \localIndex, which effectively combines the features of both the balltree and the inverted index.
+Compared with the inverted and tree indexes, our \localIndex can prune those irrelevant spatial datasets and quickly retrieve the results of two types of joinable search (see Section~\ref{sec:offline}).

-\myparagraph{Static Dataset Search} We design static search algorithms to support efficient spatial join and union searches.
-When the interaction center receives a query request from a user, it first performs a global search and sends the query to the candidate data sources for local search.
-Combined with the index structure, we first design an efficient search algorithm based on the IBtree to solve the \MIQ.
-For the NP-hard \MCQC, we propose two heuristic algorithms to solve it (see Section~\ref{sec:static}).

-\myparagraph{Dynamic Dataset Search} To solve the problem of constantly updating the dataset, an intuitive approach is for the center to transmit the query to the data sources, and then each candidate source executes the top-$k$ search.
-However, it is computationally expensive and incurs high communication costs.
-Therefore, we design a dynamic index updating strategy and an optimized search algorithm to maintain up-to-date top-$k$ results (see Section~\ref{sec:online}).